A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 I have also lived this truth in a way that is not abstract or distant.

 There was a time when I received a phone call from my own son in a moment of crisis, after the devastating loss of his baby boy.
-Grief had narrowed everything into overwhelming pain.
+His grief had narrowed everything into overwhelming pain.

 And yet—even there—there was still a reaching.
 Still a fragile desire for a reason to stay.